denisde4ev/denisde4ev/README.txt.md

-# Publick dump of some stuf I do.
+# dump of some stuf I do

 <br>